 Arkansas car insurance rates by city

-Where you live in Arkansas can also affect the car insurance premium you pay.
-Below are some average rates in the most populated cities in the state to use as a starting point and how average rates stack up against the state average premium for full coverage.
+Where you live in Arkansas can impact the car insurance premium you pay.
+Below are average rates in some of the most populated cities in the state so you can see how average rates in these locations stack up against the state average premium for full coverage.

 ---|---|---|